 We have discontinued the poorly maintained Joomla installation on op5.org in favor of this much more modern site backed by Atlassian Confluence.
 If something is missing from the migration, please let us know by sending a message on the op5-users mailing list (firstname.lastname@example.org).

 On this site you can find source code for various software packages released by op5.
 You can find more information about and follow the development on the individual project pages.
 The source code can be found on our git code library.
-Because of our business area, most of the code on this site will, one way or another, be related to network monitoring and the tools op5 Monitor and/or Nagios.
+Because of our business area, most of the code on this site will, one way or another, be related to network monitoring and the tools op5 Monitor and/or Naemon and/or Nagios.
 We invite you to test, use and contribute to the projects published here!